jbergknoff/Dockerfile/mysql/README.md

 By default, no users or privileges are added or subtracted from the standard MySQL config.
 You can grant access by passing environment variables when the container is started.

 * `ROOT_PASSWORD` grants password-based access to `root` from any host.
-* `USERNAME` and `PASSWORD` (must be supplied together to take effect) creates a new user with password-based access from any host, and with full privileges on the entire database.
+* `USERNAME` creates a new user with access from any host (if a value for `PASSWORD` is also specified, the user will require that password), and with full privileges on the entire database.

 ### Example usage: